 Video of the Day

-Your body needs the essential mineral copper to knit together collagen and elastin to form strong skin.
-Copper, like manganese, is found in a wide variety of foods, although it is most concentrated in meat from animal organs, shellfish, nuts and seeds.
-Whole grain foods, like breads and pastas, are also high in the mineral.
-Copper is less frequently found in fruits and vegetables, but you can get reach your recommended daily intake by adding nuts and seeds -- such as cashews, almonds and sunflower seeds -- as well as lentils and mushrooms into your diet.
-Consume 0.9 milligram of copper daily for healthy collagen and elastin production.
+Another skin-firming mineral: copper.
+Studies have found that your body needs a small amount—0.9 milligrams—of this essential mineral in order to knit together collagen and elastin to form strong skin.
+Although it’s found in a wide variety of foods, you’ll find the highest concentrations of copper in meat from animal organs, shellfish, nuts and seeds.
+Whole grain foods, such as breads and pastas, are also high in the mineral.
+Copper is less frequently found in fruits and vegetables, but you can reach the RDA by adding nuts and seeds—cashews, almonds and sunflower seeds—as well as lentils and mushrooms to your diet.

 Did you know about these collagen-boosting foods?
 Anything you're going to work on adding to your diet?
 Let us know in the comments below.